bambakeh25/py-121-code/README.md

 tempuratures = ['76.5', '79.1','80.3', '78.3','75.6', '73.2']

-1. Write a function that takes reads a string list of tempuratures
+1. Write a function that takes a string list of tempuratures
 2. Convert that string list into a list of floats and calculate the average

 ###### Hints: